ad1tyx666/PixelExtended_Munch_Releases/README.md

 5. fastboot reboot recovery
 6. Click on "Factory Reset" on Recovery because you are changing rom
 7. Click on "Apply Update"
-8. Type "adb sideload lineage-20.0-xxxx-GAPPS-UNOFFICIAL-munch.zip" in you cli
+8. Type "adb sideload PixelExtended-xxxxxxx-xxxx.zip" in you cli
 9. now reboot

  ## Instructions to flash using twrp/ofox -